LoopKit/loopdocs/docs/version/code-custom-edits.md

     * If you cannot identify a line that looks exactly like the example - do not guess - go to your favorite social media group and ask for help

     * Sometimes there is a bigger change than just line numbers.
 The git software is really good about finding the "right" code that is just at a different line number.
 When you see the notation `Stable: Changed on date`, that means you must select the correct version when making your personal customization depending on which version you are modifying.
+        * With the release of 3.4.x, no customizations fall into this category
+        * The notation is kept to handle future changes that might happen when development start again

 This page is broken into two halves: